Sebastianhju/Runeterra-5e/2.0/Runes.md

 Whenever allies teleport, blink, dash or come out from hiding, you can spend your reaction to enforce the sudden movement by creating the illusion of a warped version next to them.
 Whenever a creature tries to attack them, they must roll a d6.
 On pairs they hit the target, on odds they hit the illusion and destroys the illusion.
 An ally can only have one illusion at a time.

 When you target an ally with a spell or simular effect you can choose to swap places with them.
 Once this effect is used it cannot be used again until 30 seconds have passed.

+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

+When an ally teleport, blink, dash or comes out from hiding you can spend a charge to enforce the sudden movement.
+The ally then gains an illusion of a warped version of themselves, giving them +2 to their armor class until the next time they take damage.

+Whenever you target an ally with a positive spell or effect, you can spend two charges to swap places with them.

 ---